MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-extend-copilot-overview.md

 ## LLM-based

-A copilot experience is an interactive, chat-based generative AI agent built on a large language model (LLM) or other state-of-the-art foundational model.
-This means that the copilot uses advanced natural language processing to understand user input and generate responses that are tailored to the user's specific needs
+A copilot experience is an interactive agent built on a large language model (LLM) or other state-of-the-art foundational model.
+This means that the copilot may use advanced natural language processing either to understand user input or to generate responses that are tailored to the user's specific needs.
+Copilot capabilities may also call upon other machine learning models to get tasks done.

 ## Responds to natural language to empower users to achieve tasks